 Bank holidays: APPEL placement is not scheduled on bank holidays.
-Students are required to complete 23 hours on the week of a bank holiday.
+Students are required to complete 22.5 hours during the week of a bank holiday.

 What will students be doing during the placement?

 At the end of the 4th-year placement, it is intended that students will be able to demonstrate a required level of competency in the relevant behaviours in the PSI's Core Competency Framework aligned to the three domains listed below: